kiwilabcc/exif-remover-pages/docs/terms.md

 ## Description of the Service

 The Service Provider is dedicated to ensuring that the Application is as beneficial and efficient as possible.
-Privacy Eraser is a Free mobile application that scans photos for EXIF metadata, such as GPS coordinates, camera details, and timestamps, and creates cleaned copies with that metadata removed.
+Photo Privacy: EXIF Eraser is a Free mobile application that scans photos for EXIF metadata, such as GPS coordinates, camera details, and timestamps, and creates cleaned copies with metadata removed on supported processing paths.
 All processing happens on your device.

 The Service Provider will clearly communicate any material change to the availability or nature of the Application's services.